1. Intermediate Logic is a challenging course, especially trying to complete it in one semester. Is all of it equally important?

 Introductory and Intermediate Logic together provide a complete fundamental logic curriculum.
 Informal, categorical (Aristotelian), and modern propositional (symbolic) logic are all covered, and I have tried to make these as practical as possible for the junior-high and high-school student.
 Where to go from there depends in large part on the interest of the student, as well as his and his parents’ desires for furthering his education.
 The next best step for most students is to move on to applying what they have learned in logic.
 Much of formal logic is specifically applied in other subjects, most notably Geometry and Rhetoric.
 Geometry especially applies the lessons of Intermediate Logic, such as equivalence and proofs.
 Rhetoric especially applies the tools of informal and categorical logic, though the exercise of proof prepares rhetoric students to reason in a straight line.
 One-third of the modes of rhetoric persuasion – ethos, pathos, and logos – is applied logic.

-With this in mind, in the Spring of 2016 Roman Roads is releasing Fitting Words: Classical Rhetoric for the Christian Student.
+With this in mind, Roman Roads has published Fitting Words: Classical Rhetoric for the Christian Student.
 I am the author of this new text, and in Fitting Words I work to apply in rhetoric much of what the student has learned in logic.
-I am very excited about this project, because one significant reason that I wrote this text was to provide a satisfying answer the very question that you are asking!
+One significant reason that I wrote this text was to provide a satisfying answer the very question that you are asking!
 Take a look HERE for the most up-to-date information about Fitting Words.

 But if a student, having successfully completed Intermediate Logic, desires to move deeper into formal logic (in a more theoretical or philosophical way), there are some college-level texts that would be appropriate.
 Here are my suggestions: